thetrueshags/axion/README.md

 ### 4.3 Query Data

 Retrieve a block and its payload by hash.
-If the data is locally available in CAS, it will be returned.
+If the data is locally available in your CAS, it will be returned instantly.
+If not, your node will attempt to fetch it from the mesh.

 ```bash
 curl [http://127.0.0.1:3030/query/](http://127.0.0.1:3030/query/)<BLOCK_HASH>